IEVS Applicant and Recipient Reports

 HEADING

-40 quarters data reported by SSA as of MM/DD/YY.
-It will identify the date that SSA made the 40 quarters earnings match.
+40 quarters of data reported by SSA as of MM/DD/YY.
+It will identify the date on which the SSA made the 40-quarter earnings match.

 SSN